What is Reactive Strength Performance?

 >> July 26, 2015

-Ability to change quickly from eccentric to concentric is one quality that can distinguish between the better and the best athletes.
-This is called as reactive strength.
-Because eccentric is basically "lengthening" action and concentric is "shortening," reactive strength, therefore, represents the ability to utilize stretch-shortening cycle, or plyometrics.
+The ability to change quickly from eccentric to concentric is one quality that can distinguish between the better and the best athletes.
+This is called reactive strength.
+Because eccentric is basically "lengthening" action and concentric is "shortening," reactive strength, therefore, represents the ability to utilize the stretch-shortening cycle or plyometrics.

 Dietmar Schmidtbleicher once told me that definition of strength qualities are not invariably consistent, despite "a consensus has been reached" during several conference meetings with his American and European colleagues such as William Kraemer, Steven Fleck, and Keijo Hakkinen.
 Despite the different terms being used to describe muscle actions, they are intended for the same matter, and fundamentally similar when it comes to actual "practical".